 You can play Scrabble on Pogo for free; you just need to sign up for a free Pogo account, which is the same as an EA account.
 Free play is ad-supported.
 You can remove ads with a Club Pogo paid subscription, which runs $6.99 per month, $14.99 for three months or $39.99 per year.
 The paid subscription also unlocks ranked matches sanctioned by the National Scrabble Association (NSA).

-Another option for live Scrabble with friends online is Rackword.
+Another option for live Scrabble online with friends is Rackword.
 While it is easiest if you sign up for an account, you can use a guest account if you’d like.
 What’s great is that you can invite friends via email (and they can use a free guest account too).
-Set the time per turn for as short as 30 seconds or as long as 2 minutes.
+Set the time per turn for as short as 30 seconds or as long as two minutes.

 The Rackword game board is slightly larger than the standard Scrabble layout at 17 x 17 squares.
 You also earn additional points when playing four or more tiles, not just when you use seven tiles for a bingo bonus.
 Play in English or French, and choose between nine color schemes.